A-Stecka/engineering-project-2022/README.md

 # Team Engineering Project - wr(a)ite
 Mobile application for the development of writing skills using artificial intelligence for text creation and analysis created as part of the Team Engineering Project course.
-The Team Engineering Project constituted the final engineering project.
+The Team Engineering Project constituted the final project at the end of my engineering degree.
 -
 The goal of this project was to develop a mobile application that enables users to enhance their literary skills.
 It serves as an accessible tool to encourage the regular development of a writing hobby by suggesting challenges and offering the ability to compete with others.